ftclausen/Resume/resume.md

 ## What I Can Offer

-I can work well at the intersection of Development and Operations; helping each department understand the needs of the other and, at a technical level, creating tools and processes to make it all actually work.
+I am an applications/systems administrator and I particularly enjoy working at the intersection of development and operations; helping each department understand the needs of the other and, at a technical level, creating the tools and processes to make the various components of a given service, or interoperating services, work smoothly.

 ## Proficiency Summary